-This headland is located to the made of flat volcanic rock and is a great place to visit at High Tide, when the waves crash below.
+This headland is located between Coves Haven and Sandham Bay beaches and is made of flat volcanic rock.
+It is a great place to visit at high tide, when the waves crash below.
 Only attempt to go on the rocks if you are surefooted and have the right footwear.
 You can clamber around the headland to access Sandham Bay from Coves Haven beach.
 Great views out to sea looking north.

 The tide makes a difference to what amenities and attractions are open on the island, with low tides (when most visitors come to the island) having more to offer

 And, if you’re looking to stay on Holy Island when everyone else has to leave (highly recommended!):

 Be our guest.
 We launched our guesthouse in 2019, after we fell in love with Holy Island and escaped from the big smoke.
 We put a lot of love into a project to renovate Belvue to provide quality accommodation on the Island.
 Book our luxury accommodation, enthusiastically recommended on Tripadvisor.
 Details here.